Skip to main content

 77%

-• Atmospheric depiction of Victorian London, enhancing the immersive experience.
+• Atmospheric depiction of Victorian London, immersing players in the setting.

-• Frequent bugs, including a save function that often fails, leading to potential loss of progress.
+• Frequent bugs, including a save function that often fails, leading to lost progress.

-• Some puzzles are poorly explained or require outside knowledge, making them frustrating to solve.
+• Some puzzles are poorly constructed or require outside knowledge, making them frustrating.

 • story